 Most activities are free for our resident guests, including our beautiful beach, Sonju Sports Complex with indoor gymnasiums and climbing wall, outdoor tennis courts, basketball courts, mini-golf course, ropes course, and our incredible staff concerts.
 There are fees for water skiing, boat rentals and rides, and for special events like canoe trips, whitewater rafting, etc.Camp supports 14 active and 4 retired missionaries.
 Two offerings are taken each week (Sunday morning & Wednesday evening) to support our missionaries.
 100% of what is received goes to Missions.
 Nothing is withheld for administrative costs.

 Yes!
 We have a variety of different stores in town.
 Information about them can be found in your “Information Booklet” which is located in every room.
 Additionally, we have several stores right here on Camp.
 Our own Tee Pee serves snack items, and our Trading Post, next to the Tee Pee, carries sun tan lotion, post cards, t-shirts, sweatshirts, etc. The Purdy Center Bookstore has a great selection of books and small gift items, plus it has the best fudge in the Adirondacks.

 CAN I ACCESS THE INTERNET WHILE I’M HERE?

 Yes, you can access one of the computers in Computer Center (on the second floor of the Purdy Center) to access the internet at DSL speed or work in Microsoft Office applications by coming to the front desk.
 Our Registrar and front desk team will provide you a computer code to access a specific computer.
-If you bring a laptop, wireless access is available in the Computer Center, Purdy Center Lobby, Social Hall (near the Bookstore) and Wigwam Lobby.
+If you bring a laptop, wireless access is available in the Purdy Center Lobby, Social Hall (near the Bookstore), and Larsen Lodge Lobby.